The Hidden Fragmentation in Modern Workforce Models

 Yet a significant part of the workforce often remains outside that picture.

-Contractors, consultants and temporary labour are frequently managed through a patchwork of procurement-led processes, vendor management systems, spreadsheets and local workarounds.
+Contractors, consultants and temporary labor are frequently managed through a patchwork of procurement-led processes, vendor management systems, spreadsheets and local workarounds.
 Individually, these approaches may function well enough.
 Collectively, they create a workforce leaders cannot fully see, govern or strategically direct.

 Challenging a Common Assumption: “External Workforce Is a Procurement Problem”